bpmn-os/bpmnos-engine/docs/md/logic/token_flow_logic_tasks.md

 If any other task increments the timestamp, the token waits for a @ref BPMNOS::Execution::CompletionEvent "completion event" before the state is changed to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED" state.
 Otherwise, the @ref BPMNOS::Execution::Token::state "token state" is directly updated to @ref BPMNOS::Execution::Token::State::COMPLETED "COMPLETED".

 @attention Operators for @ref BPMN::SendTask "send tasks", @ref BPMN::ReceiveTask  "receive tasks", and  @ref BPMNOS::Model::DecisionTask "decision tasks" must be instantaneous, i.e., they must not change the timestamp.
-They are applied **after** the message is sent or received or the choices have been made, respectively.
+For @ref BPMN::SendTask "send tasks" operatores are applied **before** the message is sent, for @ref BPMN::ReceiveTask  "receive tasks" they are applied **after** the message is received, and for @ref BPMNOS::Model::DecisionTask "decision tasks" they are applied **after** the choices have been made, respectively.
 @par
 @note The timestamp of a task in @ref BPMNOS::Execution::Token::State::BUSY "BUSY" state may be in the future, representing an expected completion time.